Laser cooling and trapping, quantum physics, quantum entanglement, quantum optics, quantum information processing.

 Awards & Honors

-- 2012 // APS Fellowship "for pioneering advances across AMO physics, including quantum information and precision measurement with atomic ensembles, cavity QED, atomic collisions and Casimir forces for atom condensates near surfaces"
+- 2012 // American Physical Society Fellow "for pioneering advances across AMO physics, including quantum information and precision measurement with atomic ensembles, cavity QED, atomic collisions and Casimir forces for atom condensates near surfaces."

 - 2003 // Lester Wolfe Career Development Chair